 BIM is a very complex software with varying levels of features.
 There are between 2 to 7 dimensions that all provide different information.
 Figure out which size you need for your project, but remember, the more detailed the model, the more it will cost.

-2D BIM is a two-dimensional construction drawing that consists of an x and y-axis.
+2D BIM is a two-dimensional construction drawing consisting of an x and y-axis.
 These drawings are critical, but this will most likely not be the only dimension requested by the client.

-3D BIM represents the geographical structures of a building on an X, Y, and Z-axis.
-3D BIM is probably the most popular BIM as it allows for pretty accurate visualization, especially with growing virtual reality/virtual walkthrough technology.
+3D BIM represents the geographical structures of the building on an X, Y, and Z-axis.
+3D BIM is the most popular category of BIM since it allows for pretty accurate visualization, especially with growing virtual reality/virtual walkthrough technology.
 This dimension can also include information about construction materials.

 4D BIM adds a scheduling/time element to 3D BIM.
 This dimension helps organize the building site by creating a timeline for the different construction stages and delivery of equipment.
 4D BIM reduces delays and can implement on-time delivery of equipment and supplies, which reduces labor costs of workers waiting around and creates a more productive and safer workspace.

 5D BIM is 4D BIM + cost estimation.
 5D BIM links the cost information of materials stored in 3D BIM with the work hours tracked by the construction schedule kept in 4D BIM.
-5D BIM can provide a live update of cost estimation when the information of the model is modified and provides a visual for the progress of the project so far.
+5D BIM can provide a live update of cost estimation when the information of the model is modified and provides a visual for the project’s progress so far.

 6D BIM considers the sustainability element.
 It can track if the project complies with LEED (Leadership in Energy and Environmental Design) certification requirements or manage “green” construction practices.

-7D BIM is known as project lifecycle management, which means it considers the entire lifetime of the project from design to demolition.
-As-built drawings can be produced by taking 3D scans of the finished building and converting it into a 3D model.
+7D BIM is known as project lifecycle management, which considers the project’s entire lifetime from design to demolition.
+As-built drawings can be produced by taking 3D scans of the finished building and converting them into a 3D model.
 This model can be used to plan the changes and demolition.

 Rate Types and Average Costs